Pre-employment screening: Working With Children Checks and Police Checks

 The Working With Children (Criminal Record Checking) Act 2004 (WA) legislates for child-safety screening and identifies broad categories of employment that require safety screening.

-Employees and volunteers in the following settings are required to obtain a Working With Children Check: child care services; community kindergartens; educational institutions for children; coaching or private tuition services; arrangements for the accommodation or care of children, whether in a residential facility or private residence; placement arrangements made under the Children and Community Services Act 2004 (WA); child protection services; detention centres; community child health services; counselling or other support services; religious organisations; a club, association or movement (including of a sporting nature and whether incorporated or not) with a significant membership or involvement of children); wards of public or private hospitals in which children are ordinarily patients; babysitting or child minding services; overnight camps, transport services specifically for children; school crossing services; children's entertainment or party services.
+Employees and volunteers in the following settings are required to obtain a Working With Children Check: child care services; community kindergartens; educational institutions for children; coaching or private tuition services; arrangements for the accommodation or care of children, whether in a residential facility or private residence; placement arrangements made under the Children and Community Services Act 2004 (WA); child protection services; detention centres; community child health services; counselling or other support services; religious organisations; a club, association or movement (including of a sporting nature and whether incorporated or not) with a significant membership or involvement of children; wards of public or private hospitals in which children are ordinarily patients; babysitting or child-minding services; overnight camps; transport services specifically for children; school crossing services; children's entertainment or party services.

-The Working With Children Check is a compulsory criminal check.
-Successful applicants will be authorised to engage in child-related activities for 3 years.
+The Working With Children Check includes a compulsory criminal check.
+Successful applicants will be authorised to engage in child-related activities for three years.
 Working With Children Checks are different from Police Checks as they offer ongoing monitoring and may be updated if a person's criminal record changes while the check is valid.
 They can also be carried across employment/volunteer positions.
 Additionally, Working With Children Checks are only concerned with child-related offences.
 Therefore, employers may require that employees or volunteers obtain both a Working With Children Check and a National Police Check.

-|Working With Children Check||
+|Working With Children Check||Department of Communities

 Freecall: 1800 883 979

-|National Police Certificate||Western Australia Police|
+|National Police Check||Western Australia Police Force|